KoobDS/elden-ring-armor-optimizer/README.md

 ### Defining and Implementing Methods

-As there is no one best armor combination for all players, I defined 3 methods for determining the best possible armor set and ran each for the full game and for the base game only, resulting in 6 different mathematically derived answers.
+As there is no one best armor combination for all players, I defined 3 methods in find_best.py for determining the best possible armor set and ran each for the full game and for the base game only, resulting in 6 different mathematically derived answers.
 I considered common motivations to devise these methods (note: these do not give special consideration to PvP players, who may need higher poise).

 Method 1.
 Lowest weight combination with 51+ poise: This is for minimizing stat investment while being able to withstand standard hits (good for low levels).